Multivariate Analytic Combinatorics for Cost Constrained Channels: Multivariate Singularity Analysis

-\begin{proof}[Proof of \Cref{thm:fixed-length:capacity}] \Cref{thm:fixed-length:capacity} directly follows from \Cref{thm:fixed-length}.
+\begin{proof}[Proof of Theorem~\ref{thm:fixed-length:capacity}] Theorem~\ref{thm:fixed-length:capacity} directly follows from Theorem~\ref{thm:fixed-length}.
 By the definition of the capacity, we take the logarithm of the asymptotic expansion $N_{G,v}(t,\alpha t)$ and divide by $t$.
-Computing the limit as $t\to\infty$, all terms except for the exponential in $t$ vanish. \end{proof}
+Computing the limit $t\to\infty$, all terms except for the exponential in $t$ vanish. \end{proof}

-\Cref{thm:variable-length:capacity} and \Cref{thm:variable-length:exact} can be proven via standard univariate singularity analysis~\cite{flajolet_analytic_2009}.
-We start with a more general statement on the exact representation of the follower set size.
+Theorems~\ref{thm:variable-length:capacity} and \ref{thm:variable-length:exact} can be proven using standard univariate singularity analysis \cite{flajolet_analytic_2009}.
+We start with proving Theorem~\ref{thm:variable-length:exact}, which depicts the more general statement of the exact representation of the follower set size.